ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-03-Large-Scale Study of Curiosity-Driven Learning.md

 where $ c_{r_{ext}} = 0 $ and $ c_{r_{int}} = 1 $ are the coefficients.
 Later on we can set $ c_{r_{ext}} $ and $ c_{r_{int}} $ to other values for additional purposes.

-### Auxiliary tasks
+### Feature learning

 There is debate on how to learn features $ \phi $ in order to achieve good performance.
-Here are some possible choices (we call them auxiliary tasks):
+Here are some possible choices:
 - **Pixels**: We let $ \phi(o_{t}) = o_{t} $ so that the feature will be the same as the observation.
 The auxiliary loss is set to 0.
 - **Random Features**: Parameters in $ \phi(\cdot) $ is fixed and will not be changed during training.
 The auxiliary loss is set to 0.
 - **Inverse Dynamics Features (IDF)**: We use an IDF network $ \hat{a_{t}} = \text{idf}(\phi(o_{t}), \phi(o_{t+1})) $ to predict the action given both the current and next features.
 Parameters in $ \phi(\cdot) $ will be trained along with $ \text{idf}(\cdot) $ to minimize the action prediction loss.
 - **Variational autoencoders (VAE)**: We use a decoder network $ \hat{o_{t}} = \text{decode}(\text{sampled}(\phi(o_{t}))) $ to reconstruct the original observation.
 Parameters in $ \phi(\cdot) $ will be trained along with $ \text{decode}(\cdot) $ to minimize the VAE loss.

-Each auxiliary task has its own pros and cons.
+Each feature learning method has its own pros and cons.
 It is difficult to tell which one is better except for the **Pixels** whose performance is bad across all environments.

+{% include figure.html image="my_site/_posts/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/Figures/feature_learning.png " caption="Performance of different feature learning methods" width="300" height="800" %}